simonsayz13/FastBFF/README.md

 **FastBFF** is a blazing-fast, configuration-driven **Backend-for-Frontend (BFF)** layer built on top of [FastAPI](https://fastapi.tiangolo.com/).
 It enables frontend developers and teams to define fully working REST APIs using just a simple YAML configuration file with optional extensions like middleware, authentication, and rate-limiting.

-> "Stop writing backend glue — start shipping frontends faster."
+> "Stop writing backend glue, start shipping frontends faster."

 ---